akhoshrozeh/blockchain-developer-bootcamp-final-project/README.md

 2. Select the Track you wish to adjust.
 3. Enter the value the value (in Wei) in the text input.
 4. Click either 'Set Exclusive Price' or 'Set Non-Exclusive Price'.

-### Purchasing Licenses for Tracks
-1. Users can search the wesbite for producers by name or by address.
-2. Each producer has a page containing their tracks.
-3. Each track will have a price for an exclusive and non-exclusive license.
-4. A user can click to purchase the license through Metamask once they've created an account.
-5. Once the transaction is complete, the buyer's Producer contract will be updated with data that will verify they have a license.

 ## Possible Extensions for the Future